After the Fox: Production

 According to Simon, Sellers demanded that his wife Britt Ekland be cast as Gina, the Fox's sister.
 Ekland's Nordic looks and accent were wrong for the role, but to keep Sellers happy, De Sica acquiesced.
 Simon recalled that Ekland worked hard on the film.
 Sellers and Ekland made one other film together, The Bobo (1967).

 Akim Tamiroff appears as Okra, the mastermind of the heist in Cairo.
 Tamiroff had been working on and off for Orson Welles playing Sancho Panza in Don Quixote, a film that Welles never finished.
 Martin Balsam plays Tony's dyspeptic agent Harry.
 Maria Grazia Buccella appears as Okra's voluptuous accomplice.
 Buccella was a former Miss Italy (1959) and placed third in the Miss Europe pageant.
 She had been considered for the role of Domino in Thunderball.
 Lydia Brazzi, the wife of actor Rossano Brazzi, was hand-picked by De Sica for the role of the Fox's mother, despite her protests that she was not an actress.
 Lando Buzzanca appears as the chief of police in Sevalio.
 Simon recalled that the Italian supporting cast learned their English lines phonetically.

 The film's budget was $3 million, which included the construction of a replica of Rome's most famous street, the Via Veneto, on the Cinecittà lot, and location filming in the village of Sant'Angelo on Ischia in the Bay of Naples.
 The Sevalio sequences were shot during the height of the tourist season.
 Reportedly, the villagers of Sant'Angelo were so busy accommodating tourists that they had no time to appear in the film; extras were brought in from a neighboring village.

 Simon lamented that De Sica insisted on using his own film editors, who did not speak English and did not understand the jokes.
 The film was later recut in Rome by one of John Huston's favorite film editors, Russell Lloyd, but Simon believed that more funny bits "are lying in a cutting room in Italy," possibly including a deleted scene in which Vanucci impersonates one of the Beatles.
-The voices and accents of the Italian comic actors were dubbed in London, mainly by Robert Rieti, and edited in Rome by Malcolm Cooke, who had been a post-sync dialogue editor on Lawrence of Arabia.
+The voices and accents of the Italian comic actors were dubbed in London, mainly by Robert Rietti, and edited in Rome by Malcolm Cooke, who had been a post-sync dialogue editor on Lawrence of Arabia.

 Simon summed up his opinion of the film: "[T]o give the picture its due, it was funny in spots, innovative in its plot, and was well-intentioned.
 But a hit picture?
 Uh-uh ...
 Still today, After the Fox remains a cult favorite."

 Burt Bacharach composed the score and cowrote the title song with lyricist Hal David.
 For the Italian release, the score was composed by Piero Piccioni.
 The title song "After the Fox" was recorded by the Hollies with Sellers in August 1966 and released by United Artists as a single (b/w "The Fox-Trot").